threefoldtech/TFGRID/wiki/specs/tfgrid_substrate/smartContract/contract.md

     public_ips_list: list of public ips on this contract }
 ```

-The `node_id` field is the target node's id.
-A user can do lookup for a node to find it's corresponding id.
+The `node_id` field is the target node's ID.
+A user can do lookup for a node to find its corresponding ID.

 The workload data is encrypted by the user and contains the workload definition for the node.

 If `public_ips` is specified, the contract will reserve the number of public ips requested on the node's corresponding farm.
 If there are not enough ips available an error will be returned.
-If the contract is canceled by either the user or the node, the ips for that contract will be freed.
+If the contract is canceled by either the user or the node, the IPs for that contract will be freed.

 This pallet saves this data to storage and returns the user a `contract_id`.